Renew after time away

 A key requirement to renew your certificate is that you’ve had enough recent teaching experience (at least two years in the last five years), so that your knowledge and practice are up to date.

-If you don't have enough satisfactory recent teaching experience to meet the requirements, there are two pathways to update your skills and knowledge so you can renew your practising certificate.
+If you don't have enough satisfactory recent teaching experience to meet the requirements, you can complete a refresh process to update your skills and knowledge so you can renew your practising certificate.

-We'll advise if you're required to complete one of the refresh processes and which option is best, once you’ve submitted your application.
-View the Requirements for Teacher Registration policy - Practising Certificates and Limited Authority.
+We'll advise if you're required to complete a refresh process, once you’ve submitted your application.

 For those with a job offer: Kia Maia | Future-Ready Teaching Plan